HELVE/H_OVERVIEW/README.md

 <a name="overview"></a>
 # HELVE<sup>AVR</sup> | Multispecialist Creative House

-**HELVE<sup>AVR</sup>** as a creative boutique bases its activities within 3 fields of creativity: Audio, Visual and Research.
+**HELVE<sup>AVR</sup>** as a multispecialist creative house bases its activities within 3 fields of creativity: Audio, Visual and Research.
 HELVE<sup>AVR</sup> uses the reinforced trisight methodology, which promotes usage of specialized, often self-made microtools both on a wide organization and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as custom-tailored project-specific one.
 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 As a business it provides a variety of advanced services from video and livestream production to interactive installations for brands.

 <a name="divisions"></a>
 ### Studio Subdivisions